-Exception: Research Laboratories are exempted from the provisions of the Hazard Communication Program; however, they are subject to the requirements under the OSHA Laboratory Standard, 29 CFR1910.1450 that are addressed under the written plan for each respective campus.
+Exception: Research Laboratories are exempted from the provisions of the Hazard Communication Program; however, they are subject to the requirements under the OSHA Laboratory Standard, 29 CFR1910.1450 that are addressed in the Laboratory Safety and Chemical Hygiene Plan.

 The Hazard Communication Program applies to laboratories only as follows:

 - Ensure that labels on incoming containers of hazardous chemicals are not removed or defaced (See Section 3.3);

 - Maintain all Safety Data Sheets (SDS) for incoming containers of hazardous chemicals and ensure that they are readily accessible to employees (See Section 3.2); and